-As of the date of this AIF, the Company has share units with an outstanding amount equivalent to 1,346,500 ordinary shares.
-These share units are governed by the Company's Equity Incentive Plan, which was amended and approved by the shareholders on September 26, 2013.
+As of the date of this AIF, the Company has share units with an outstanding amount equivalent to 618,500 ordinary shares.
+These share units are governed by the Company's Equity Incentive Plan, which was amended and re-approved by shareholders on September 19, 2016.